-- What about Homer?
-Didn't Rudyard Kipling talk about "When Homer smote his bloomin lyre(not his most inspired passage)?
+- Rudyard Kipling talked about "When Homer smote his bloomin lyre" (not his most inspired passage).

 - Featured in The Mists of Avalon, which Morgaine (as the viewpoint character) combines with Elegant Classical Musician to assure herself that she could have any man who heard her play the harp.

 - Averted in The Riddle Master Trilogy; of the three protagonists, the two harpists are the men, Morgon and Deth, while Raederle, the woman, is a flutist.

 - The Big Bang Theory plays with this somewhat: Amy Farrah Fowler plays the harp in spite of being the least feminine of the female characters, but she sees her non-femininity as a result of social exclusion and has a strong desire to become more feminine, making her harp playing possibly represent Wish-Fulfillment or escapism.